DeviceConnect: Android SDK setup

 # Multi-Process Support

-DeviceConnect uses a content provider to auto initialize the SDK.
-The limitation with the OS is that content providers are only initialized once in a multi-process application and from the main process.
-For this reason, any calls to the SDK from other processes will lead to unstable behavior.
+DeviceConnect uses a content provider to automatically initialize the SDK.
+However, Android has a limitation: in multi-process applications, content providers are only initialized in the main process.
+This means that any SDK calls from other processes may result in unstable behavior

-In case, you want to use the SDK from a process other than the main process, follow the two steps mentioned below to initialize the SDK.
+If you need to use the SDK in a process other than the main process, you must:

 # Remove the Content Provider